 A credential that can be used by an application to access an API.
 It informs the API that the bearer of the token has been authorized to access the API and perform specific actions specified by the scope that has been granted.
 An Access Token can be in any format, but two popular options include opaque strings and JSON Web Tokens (JWT).
 They should be transmitted to the API as a Bearer credential in an HTTP Authorization header.
 See Access Tokens.

-The unique identifier of the audience for an issued token, identified within a token as the `aud` claim.
+The unique identifier of the audience for an issued token, identified within a JSON Web Token as the `aud` claim.
 The audience value is either the application (`Client ID`) for an ID Token or the API that is being called (`API Identifier`) for an Access Token.
 At Auth0, the Audience value sent in a request for an Access Token dictates whether that token is returned in an opaque or JWT format.